alessiotrof/CybersecProject/README.md

 - Start the VM
 - Account Passwd: ste123

 # ATTENTION!
-The Vm may be slow because of ClamaV!
+The VM may be slow because of ClamaV!

 ## For Docker (you MUST have Docker installed on your PC!
 You can also use Docker Desktop.)
 - Open Docker Desktop and start the Docker Engine